YiLimath/YiLimath.github.io/_pages/agent-system/prompt-chaining.md

 an early extraction error through every later stage.
 Validate high-value artifacts before continuing; formatting success is not mathematical correctness.

+## Real-world application

+In an invoice or compliance workflow, one stage extracts fields, another checks them against policy, and a final stage prepares a human-readable report.
+Each stage can be replayed from its artifact when a supplier changes a field or the policy is revised.

 ## Figure

 ![Prompt chaining workflow](/images/agent-system/02-prompt-chaining.svg)